 With the abundance of data available, it is important that your business develops and monitors the right indicators in order to succeed.
 KPI’s generally should have a set target for which to benchmark against, whether it be from industry data, executive experience, or other expectations an owner may have.
 Once there is a set target, owners, their management team, and their advisors should help develop and implement strategies that drive the KPI toward the target.

 For owners, it is also important to pick the right KPI.
 Certain industries will have specific KPIs that are extremely important to their organizational growth, such as gross margin for a wholesaler or retailer or cost per lead for an online centric user platform.
 Owners should look to develop metrics they feel will have the most impact on their final measurement (which itself is a KPI).
 While this may sound like an overly complicated and challenging task, many owners already are looking at certain common numbers as KPIs and not even realizing it.
-Below are examples of common KPIs and in what organizations and settings they may be useful.

 Many KPI’s often will often look towards drivers of the businesses operational bottom line, however, this does not have to be the case.
 KPI’s can be used in non-financial matters to measure success, such as Carbon Footprint, Waste rates, Quality Index, or Social Networking Footprint.
 The key to developing a KPI is as follows.